Getting Started

 - A project with source files to lint

-Install Node using your preferred version manager and ensure node --version
+Install Node using your preferred version manager and ensure node --version returns 22 or higher.

 Installation